Ceedrich/poo-simulation/JOURNAL.md

 - Anna: reponses week 4 Particules, particules, Système, reponses Système, journal updaten
 - Cedric: Reponses différents gaz, journal updaten
+  - Particle should not be drawable.
+The different kinds of particles should be.

 ### Responsabilités